Sustainable Construction Methods

 Why it is important to reduce waste

-Reducing waste saved your business money in three ways:
+Waste reduction is a simple but effective sustainable construction method.
+Reducing waste can save your business money in three ways:

 - Decreased removal and landfill taxes – every tonne of waste is taxed